This post contains affiliate links.

 - Freeze for 4 hours: Pour the batter into molds, leaving a little space at the top for them to expand.
 Insert sticks and freeze until they harden, at least 4 hours.

-- Serve and enjoy: Run the mold under warm water for a few seconds to loosen up the popsicle, and then remove from the mold.
+- Serve and enjoy: Run the mold under warm water for a few seconds to loosen up the popsicle, and then remove it from the mold.

-More banana treats
+more banana treats

-- Stuffed Banana Bites
+Stuffed Banana Bites

-- Banana Nice Cream (7 Flavors!)
+Banana Nice Cream (4 Flavors)

 Ingredients